Should You Use Personality Testing in the Workplace?

 Understanding what motivates each of these workplace personality types and how they work best will help your teams work better together.
 Workplace leaders can even assign teams with a mix of different personalities so teams will be more well-rounded.

 Employees and their managers can use workplace assessments like the MBTI, Holland’s Six Personality Types and Workstyle to identify not only the best ways to communicate with each other, but also recognize what they need to be most productive.

 Some employees do their best work when they’re interacting with other team members, while others need quiet space to concentrate.
 Some need clearly defined processes, while others feel confined by them.
-Workplace leaders can use data from personality assessments to create a workplace that best supports all personality types.
+Workplace leaders can use data from personality testing to create a workplace that best supports all personality types.

 This could include implementing flexible workplace designs like activity-based working, office hoteling or hot-desking.

 Disadvantages of Personality Testing in the Workplace

 Personality testing is not without its critics.
 First, there has been much debate about the accuracy of these tests.
 Bestselling author Adam Grant said the MBTI was “about as useful as a polygraph for detecting lies” and fell somewhere in between a horoscope and a heart monitor in terms of accuracy.

 Employees may take the same test more than once and get different results.